 Practice using scrap paper to write things down.
 Sometimes writing them down will trigger the information you are looking for.
 When you take the exam at Pearson VUE they will give you paper and pencil or white board and marker to use while you take the exam and then they will ask for it back when the exam is complete.
 If you need more paper during the exam, you may ask for more after turning in the paper you fill up.

 It is also best in your preparations to study at least an hour each day.
 When you answer a question incorrectly, use that information to find a subject matter you need to learn more about.
 Read all about it in your books, and look it up online.
 Try to make deeper connections in regards to the body relationship as a whole.
 As you continue to do so you will find that you can recall information faster and with more accuracy.

-To be qualified to take the MBLEx you must first find out if your state accepts this exam as part of your licensing requirements.
-If yes, then you may apply directly with the FSMTB or through your state licensing board or agency.
+To be qualified to take the MBLEx you must apply directly with the FSMTB.
 The fee required to take the exam is $195 due with the submittal of your MBLEx application.
 If you apply through your state licensing board or agency you do not need to fill out and send the application to FSMTB, the board or agency will complete that process for you.

 Filling out and sending in the application does not guarantee that you are accepted to take the MBLEx.
 You must wait for an ATT (Authorization to Test) that will be sent directly from the FSMTB to your email.
 If your state board or agency has sent in your eligibility information you will get a payment voucher that you must return in order to receive the NTS.
 Once you have completed this process you can then set up an appointment to take the exam with Pearson VUE.
 You must take the exam within 90 days of receiving the NTS, or you will be required to go through the application process again, including fees.

 MBLEx Application Overview